Box

 Which RAM is best for Gaming?

 When it comes to gaming, choosing the right RAM is all about capacity and speed.
 For most modern games, 16GB of RAM is ideal, providing enough room for multitasking and future-proofing your system, though 8GB can suffice for less demanding titles.
 Speed is crucial, too.
 Speeds too high, typically between 3000MHz and 3600MHz, can give you a slight performance edge, especially in CPU-intensive games.
-DDR4 is the current standard, so aim for at least 3000MHz for the best results.
+So aim for at least 3000MHz for the best results.
 CAS Latency (CL) also matters; lower CL values like CL16 or CL15 mean better performance.
 If your motherboard supports it, use dual-channel memory to boost bandwidth and performance by installing RAM in pairs.
 Finally, stick to reputable brands like Corsair, G.Skill, Kingston, Crucial, and HyperX to ensure reliability and quality.

 Here are some of the recommendations for RAM for gamers:

-- Corsair Vengeance RGB Pro 16 GB (2 x 8GB) DD4 3200MHz CL16: Known for its reliability and performance, plus the bonus of customisable RGB lighting.
+• Corsair Vengeance RGB Pro 16 GB (2 x 8GB) DD4 3200MHz CL16: Known for its reliability and performance, plus the bonus of customisable RGB lighting.

-- Kingston HyperX Predator 16GB (2 x 8GB) DDR4 3200MHz CL16 combines excellent performance with a sleek design and reliability.
+• Kingston HyperX Predator 16GB (2 x 8GB) DDR4 3200MHz CL16 combines excellent performance with a sleek design and reliability.

-- Crucial Ballistix 32GB (2 x 16GB) DDR4 3600MHz CL16: This card is great for gamers who multitask or stream, providing ample capacity and speed.
+• Crucial Ballistix 32GB (2 x 16GB) DDR4 3600MHz CL16: This card is great for gamers who multitask or stream, providing ample capacity and speed.

 Which RAM is Best for Graphic Designers?